BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

 some of the code inside a :bdg-secondary-line:`Include` folder.
 The only requirement is that the entry point of the plugin must be located in the root of the plugin folder and must be named as the :bdg-secondary-line:`pluginFile` property of the plugin metadata file.
 When running the plugin, the :bdg-secondary-line:`Include` folder is appended to the :bdg-secondary-line:`PYTHONPATH` variable.
+Moreover, you can specify a logo for your plugin by including a :bdg-secondary-line:`logo.png` image into the root of the plugin.
 Therefore, a more complex :bdg-secondary-line:`Plugin` folder structure can look like:

 .. code-block:: bash